Love bids us welcome

 At our Harvest Festival on 21 September we filled the sanctuary with these jars and with thanksgiving.

-We auctioned some afterwards and the rest will be released for sale over the next few months.
+We auctioned some afterwards and the rest is being released for sale over coming months.

 We’ll give some to wedding couples, for their honeymoon, too.